nurujjamanpollob/Text-Search-Engine-Windows/README.md

         <li><strong>Smart LLM Integration:</strong> Connect to a powerful LLM to understand and interpret your modification requests.</li>
         <li><strong>Intuitive Interface:</strong> A clean, easy-to-use interface allows you to define your desired changes without writing complex scripts.</li>
         <li><strong>Intelligent File Modification:</strong> The LLM analyzes your request, identifies the relevant files from the text search, and makes the necessary modifications, all based on natural language instructions.</li>
+     <li><strong>Work as a project:</strong> Open a folder as a project, edit files with AI inline code suggestion, ship faster</li>
+     <li><strong>Works completely offline:</strong> This editor can work without any activation or internet access, so you can build with confidence and privacy</li>
         <li><strong>Free and Open-Source:</strong> Access all features for free, with the potential for community contributions to enhance functionality.</li>
     </ul>